 “Don’t stop me,” she told him as she turned towards the room that Baldur used to feed his important guests.
 If the traitor did not sup there, she would--

-Brander snagged her arm and she yanked forcefully away before fleeing.
-No. She had to stop Perben before anyone else died.
+Brander snagged her arm, and she yanked forcefully away before fleeing.
+No. She had to prevent Perben from killing anyone else.

 Rebel faces blurred around her as she raced past.
 She hated their shock, their dumbfounded expressions; not one yelled after her, to ask what was wrong.
 Of course not.
-She had lived among them long enough to know that, unless she walked the hallways with Patch, they thought nothing of her.
+She walked among them long enough to know that, unless she accompanied Patch, they thought nothing of her.

-She rammed into the open door to the room; a few turned, to see what made the noise.
-Most stood about, ready to partake.
+She rammed into the open door to the room; a few turned to see what made the noise.
+Most clustered in small groups, chatting, waiting to partake.
 She skimmed the attendees, searching.
 Tables with pristine white cloths, shining utensils and whitish glass stood ready for hungry rebels.
 Whitley and Relaine busied themselves at a wide table, setting out white plates.
-Covered dishes that smelled salty and too-sugary spanned the length, and beaded silver pitchers of something cold sat at the end.
-The room had no windows, with the sole light emanating from a myriad of wall sconces filled with fruit oil to light the peeling, white-stained walls and roughened wooden flooring.
+Covered dishes emitting salty and too-sugary odors spanned the length, and beaded silver pitchers of something cold sat at the end.
+A windowless room, illuminated by a myriad of wall sconces filled with fruit oil that lit the peeling, white-stained walls and roughened wooden flooring.
 Too much brightness, combined with the over-sweet smell of the burning oil and food.
 She wanted to gag.

 Perben, surrounded by a handful of friends, noted her.
 The slow, steady, smug smile that immediately parted his lips snapped the remains of her control.

 “Lapis!”
 Baldur roared.